Logiqx/gps-details/docs/articles/6-estimates/README.md

 The vast majority of the available documentation refers to accuracy estimates being 1-sigma.
 A 68% confidence level is mentioned in the Android documentation and is also mentioned in the Apple documentation (see [vertical accuracy](https://developer.apple.com/documentation/corelocation/cllocation/1423550-verticalaccuracy)).

 There is a separate page listing the accuracy estimates available from the Android and Apple [location services](https://logiqx.github.io/gps-wizard/apis/location.html).

+The accuracy estimates are highly desirable in GNSS receivers for sports interested in GNSS accuracy, especially when speed is the focus.
+Basic filtering and calculations based on the speed accuracy estimates from Locosys and u-blox devices are already utilised by the speedsailing community and there is scope for further developments.

+It is unfortunate that sports watches from the likes of Garmin, Suunto and COROS use GNSS chipsets that do not produce accuracy estimates.
+Without these estimates the GNSS receiver is basically providing a PVT solution without supporting data to assess the accuracy.
+This is why devices such as the [GT-31](https://www.locosystech.com/en/product/gps-handheld-data-logger-gt-31.html), [GW-52](https://www.locosystech.com/en/product/gps-handheld-data-logger-gw-52.html), and [GW-60](https://www.locosystech.com/en/product/gps-watch-gw-60.html), [Motion](https://www.motion-gps.com/motion/index.html) and [ESP-GPS](https://docs.google.com/document/d/1j86kj3bNMID3sHCRT7QTYyrL7IHeQnGPec1LajsDfB4) are recomended for speedsailing.